 When you grow up in and around water, you get used to all of the fun things you can do in it.
 Splashing, diving, cannonballs, water balloons, water polo and so much more.
 Our frog family is at home in the water, so we think we're especially well equipped to provide the lowdown on Universal's Volcano Bay.
-We were lucky enough to visit Orlando's newest water park as part of its official opening and spent plenty of time getting to know this waturi paradise.
+We were lucky enough to visit Orlando's newest water park as part of its official opening last year and have spent plenty of time getting to know this waturi paradise.

-This family guide has everything you need to know about the great slides, lazy rivers, virtual queue, dining options and even a few FAQs—it's all here.
+This family guide has everything you need to know about the great slides, lazy rivers, virtual queue, dining options and even a few FAQs — it's all here.
 So hop to it!

 Universal's Volcano Bay Overview & Theming

 Kia'Ora!
 Or welcome.
 We couldn't help but be drawn into the story behind this water theme park with a huge volcano at its center.
-It begins with the native islanders who discovered Volcano Bay—the Waturi.
+It begins with the native islanders who discovered Volcano Bay, the Waturi.
 As the legend goes, the Waturi traveled the ocean, searching for the Kunuku.
 This mythical fish guided the Waturi to Volcano Bay.
-Upon finding this island paradise, the Waturi made it their home—adding in all kinds of slides and experiences that used and celebrated water.
+Upon finding this island paradise, the Waturi made it their home — adding in all kinds of slides and experiences that used and celebrated water.

 If the backstory is any indication, this isn't your typical water park.
 Universal is calling Volcano Bay it's "third gate," a water theme park.
 The powers that be have poured in the same level of detail, storytelling and immersion for Volcano Bay as it has done with Universal's Islands of Adventure and Universal Studios Florida.
 You'll feel as though you've just discovered this island paradise and won't ever want to leave.
 There are thoughtful details that transcend the typical water park experience.